 According to Einstein's general theory of relativity massive objects curve space (see here to find out more).
-Based on this theory and some additional assumptions, cosmologists have worked out that there are three possibilities for the shape of the Universe, depending on how much matter there is within it.
+If you assume that the Universe is isotropic (looks the same, on average, in every direction in the sky) and homogeneous (looks the same, on average, at every point), and that there is non of that mysterious substance called dark energy, then general relativity tells you that there are only three possibilities for the shape of the Universe, depending on how much matter there is within it.

 The first possibility is that the density of matter (the average amount of matter per unit volume) is so high, it curves the Universe around on itself to form the 3D analogue of a sphere.
 This 3D sphere is hard to imagine, but it's easily described mathematically and comes with a positive value for its curvature.
 (Curvature is a precisely defined mathematical concept, see here to find out more.)
 If the Universe is indeed positively curved, then it is finite, just like the surface of a sphere is.
 What is more, unless there is a significant amount of a mysterious substance called dark energy, the gravitational pull exerted by all the mass will eventually stop it from expanding (which it is currently doing) and cause it to contract.
 Eventually it will end in a big crunch.